The Montford Park Players produce the best Shakespeare in the Park in Asheville, NC. Learn what to bring and expect for one magical evening.

 Since you might be drinking beer – or water – know that there are public restrooms on-site.
 Basic facilities include toilet stalls, water and soap for handwashing, and hand driers.

 As the evening grows darker, you may wish to have a flashlight or your cellphone flashlight handy.
 There is minimal lighting and cleared dirt walking paths.

 7. Families, pets, and couples may enjoy Shakespeare in the Park

-In 2021, the Montford Park Players performed The Sword In The Stone at a special 5:30 PM showing.
+In previous years, the Montford Park Players performed The Sword In The Stone at a special 5:30 PM showing.

 However, some of the shows go late into the evening, last over three hours, and might be boring and hard to understand for the littles.
 You know your family members best.